groupdocs-annotation/GroupDocs.Annotation-Docs/net/advanced-usage/change-image-quality.md

 toc: True
 ---

 GroupDocs.Annotation v22.4 and later allows you to set the quality of an image added to a document.
-Use the `imageQuality` parameter of the [AddImageToDocument](https://reference.groupdocs.com/annotation/net/groupdocs.annotation/document/addimagetodocument/) method.
+To do this, specify the `imageQuality` parameter of the [AddImageToDocument](https://reference.groupdocs.com/annotation/net/groupdocs.annotation/document/addimagetodocument/) method.

 The parameter value is from 1 to 100.
 1 means the lowest resolution, and 100 means the highest.